influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 server.
-Enterprise can serve that UI from a node whose `--mode` includes `webui`, but this chart always splits the roles - ingest, query, compact and process are separate workloads and no node runs `all` - so the embedded UI would sit on a query-only node.
-There it is read-only, since writing needs a node that accepts ingest, and on 3.11.2 it cannot be preconfigured at all (see issue #830), so every browser starts on the first-run screen and pastes an admin token.
-It also answers on the querier's own port ahead of the authentication layer.
-The standalone Explorer has none of those limits, so the chart offers that one:
+Enterprise can serve that UI from a node whose `--mode` includes `webui`, but this chart always splits the roles - ingest, query, compact and process are separate workloads and no node runs `all` - so the embedded UI would sit on a query-only node and could not write.
+Roles do combine - a node started as `--mode=query,ingest,webui` comes up as `mode=[Query, Ingest, Webui]` and accepts writes - but the chart has no value for that: each workload's mode is fixed in its template.
+Two limits remain whatever roles the node carries.
+On 3.11.2 the embedded UI cannot be preconfigured (see issue #830), so every browser starts on the first-run screen and pastes an admin token, and it answers on the querier's own port ahead of the authentication layer.
+The standalone Explorer has neither, so the chart offers that one:

 ```yaml